When to Call a Professional

 Professional Tools Required: Winding bars (specific size), proper safety equipment, knowledge of exact spring tension calculations.

 DIY Risk: 13,000+ ER visits/year from garage door spring accidents.
-Professional cost: $150-$350.
+Professional cost: varies.
 Not worth the risk.

 Cable Replacement